Applying with an international degree

-The Master's specialisation in Positive Clinical Psychology & Technology (PCPT) uses a selection procedure with a maximum number of available places.
-The selection procedure is simple and transparent and aims to admit students who consciously choose the field of work of a health care psychologist and for whom the Positive Clinical Psychology & Technology specialisation is a suitable programme.
+The Master's specialisation in Positive Clinical Psychology & Technology (PCPT) uses a selection procedure and has a maximum number of available places.
+The selection procedure is clear and transparent and focuses on students who deliberately choose a career as a health care psychologist and who are a good match for the PCPT specialisation.

 If you meet the formal admission requirements for the master Psychology, specialisation PCPT, you will be invited for the selection procedure, which consists of two rounds.
 Based on (the formal prerequisites and) the selection criteria, a selection committee decides on the ranking for admission.
 Candidates get a ranking number on the placement list, and candidates with a ranking number up to the maximal number of available places (70 students) will be offered a place in the PCPT specialisation.
 Candidates can take part in the selection procedure no more than three times.
 The following qualitative admission criteria will be assessed in the selection procedure: